ml4ai/delphi/docs/grfn_spec.md

 the \"support\" of a random variable, although should also correspond to standard data types.)

->TODO: Need to extend to accommodate arrays.
+>FUTURE: Need to extend to accommodate arrays.

-FUTURE:
+>FUTURE:

--   May also need to accommodate other structures (How far can this go?
+>-   May also need to accommodate other structures (How far can this go?
     Unions, composite data structures, classes?).
--   We see augmenting the domain specification to also allow representing whether there are bounds on the values (e.g., positive integers, or real values in (0,10\], etc.).
+>-   We see augmenting the domain specification to also allow
+    representing whether there are bounds on the values (e.g., positive integers, or real values in (0,10\], etc.).
 When we move to doing this, the value of \"domain\" will itself become a new JSON attrval